 “Drawing on decades of scholarship including their own research findings, as well as stories from their personal and professional lives, Shi and Mortenson highlight key lessons about communicating skillfully in difficult situations - e.g., how doing so requires that we become aware of our own emotions and biases, pursue communicative tasks in ways that uphold identities and relationships, remain open to being influenced by others, and recognize the value but also limits of mindfulness.
 Given that the authors address some of the most vital social and interpersonal issues facing us today, Unquestioned Ease will be a useful resource for communication scholars as well as advanced undergraduate and graduate students.”

-— Steven R. Wilson, University of South Florida
+— Steven R. Wilson, professor and director of graduate studies, University of South Florida

 “Shi and Mortenson's new book, Unquestioned Ease: Confronting Automaticity in Everyday Communication, is a welcome contribution to the communication studies literature on “dual processing,” “system 1 and 2,” and “thinking, fast and slow.”
 Much remains to be learned.
 In addition to ongoing research on the characteristics of these basic processes, it is not clear how and how much humans will be able to consciously control systems that operate largely outside consciousness.
 It is also unclear when and how effort to exert such control is adaptive; we know little about how this growing literature can inform communication practices.
 In this context, Shi and Mortenson’s efforts are surely necessary and potentially important.”